Fall testing nominations are now open. The nomination form will close on October 14th for K-12 students.

-We cannot test Pre-K students (the testing systems do not norm correctly until age 5).
-If you are interested in ECE services, please contact the ECE Department or individual schools participating in advanced kindergarten programming.
+We cannot test Pre-K students under the age of 4.
+If you are interested in ECE services, please contact the ECE Department or individual schools.

 Nomination forms (available in Amharic, Arabic, Burmese, French, Nepali, Russian, Somali, Spanish, and Vietnamese)

 It is the goal of DPS to provide all of our students with appropriate academic services.
 When there is a disagreement on matters pertaining to the identification, evaluation and eligibility for gifted services the appeals process may be initiated.

 Appeals based on one of the following criteria may be submitted to the Gifted and Talented Department: